 Whittel & Melton, LLC is a Florida law firm of trial lawyers.
-Just as we have worked to become experienced and deserving of respect in the legal field, we believe that you also are deserving of respect and adherence to Florida and Federal laws by your employers and in your work environment.
-Call our Tampa employment lawyers today, 866-608-5529 and let us get to work for you!
+Just as we have worked to become experienced and deserving of respect in the legal field, we believe that you also are deserving of respect and adherence to Florida and federal laws by your employer and in your work environment.
+Call our Tampa employment lawyers today at 866-608-5529 and let us get to work for you!

 Whittel & Melton is proud to be a firm of lawyers who collectively have received exceptional legal awards and designations.
 Our lawyers have been designated as AV-Preeminent by Martindale-Hubbell, selected as Super Lawyers in multiple areas of practice, rated by U.S. News and World Report as one of the "Best Law Firms," selected for inclusion by the National Trial Lawyers Association, picked for Legal Elite in Florida Trend magazine, and bestowed Life memberships in the Multi-Million and Million Dollar Advocates Forums.Employment Law